You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a medication used to treat high cholesterol levels.
-It belongs to a class of medications called statins, which work by reducing the production of cholesterol in the liver.
-Lipitor is commonly prescribed to patients with high cholesterol, heart disease, or those who are at risk of developing these conditions.
+Lipitor, also known as atorvastatin, is a prescription medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs known as statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is commonly prescribed to individuals at risk of cardiovascular disease, including those with high cholesterol, diabetes, or a history of heart attack or stroke.

 Can a Physical Therapist Recommend Lipitor Counteracting Stretches?